codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 Remember that all parallel steps run within the same pipeline executor so make sure that you have enough resources as the number of matrix variations can quickly grow if you add too many dimensions.

+Notice that, as with the `scale` syntax, the defined values/properties are merged between parent step (`MyUnitTests` in the example above) and children steps.
+For example, if you set an environment variable on the parent and also on child matrix steps , the result will a merged environment where all values are available.

 ## Parallel pipeline mode